Instrumentation

 Heterodyne Instrumentation

-The JCMT currently has three heterodyne instruments in operation: HARP, 16-pixel array receiver working at 345 GHz; `Ū`ū, single-pixel insert on Nāmakanui working at 230 GHz; `Āweoweo, single-pixel insert on Nāmakanui working at 345 GHz.
-The backend for the three heterodyne instruments is the ACSIS correlating spectrometer.
-Receiver A3 has been retired.
+The JCMT currently has five heterodyne spectral instruments: HARP: a 16-pixel array receiver working at 345 GHz; ʻŪʻū: a single-pixel insert on Nāmakanui working at 230 GHz; ʻĀweoweo: a single-pixel insert on Nāmakanui working at 345 GHz; ʻAlaʻihi, a single pixel insert on Nāmakanui working at 86 GHz and primarily intended for VLBI.
+In addition, Kuntur is a 690 GHz receiver from LLAMA which replaces ʻĀweoweo in the Nāmakanui cartridge for planned time-limited campaigns, usually in the winter.
+The backend for all of these heterodyne instruments is the ACSIS correlating spectrometer.

 Plot of transmission as a function of frequency for different levels of precipitable water vapor.
 The two current heterodyne receivers HARP and RxA are shown in relation to this.
 Commonly observed molecules for each instrument are also listed.